28 mins read

 Cons:

-• Meticulous tracking of labor and use of material
+- Meticulous tracking of labor and use of materials

 Lump Sum Contracts

-These types of contracts in construction are also fixed price contracts, a one-time pre-determined amount for the entire project.
-They are used for projects where the scope of work and specifications are apparent.
+These types of contracts in construction are also considered fixed price contracts, with a one-time pre-determined amount set for the entire project.
+They are typically used for projects where the scope of work and specifications are apparent and not likely to change significantly.
 The contractor agrees to complete the project at the agreed-upon price, regardless of the actual completion cost.

 Pros: